saturday06/VRM-Addon-for-Blender/README.md

 ## Development

 The source code for development is in the <a href="https://github.com/saturday06/VRM-Addon-for-Blender/tree/main">`main`</a> branch.
-Its <a href="https://github.com/saturday06/VRM-Addon-for-Blender/tree/main/io_scene_vrm">`io_scene_vrm`</a> folder is the main body of the Blender add-on.
+Its <a href="https://github.com/saturday06/VRM-Addon-for-Blender/tree/main/io_scene_vrm">`io_scene_vrm`</a> folder is a main body of the add-on.
 For efficient development, you can create a link to that folder in the Blender `addons` folder.

 For more advanced development, such as running tests, please use [Poetry](https://python-poetry.org/).